RobinWebbers/Asteroids/README.md

 # Asteroids
-A small game to learn the basics of lwjgl.
+A small game so I can learn the basics of lwjgl.
+Feel free to copy any part of this code :)